The following people lead the Curtin Autism Research Group:

-Professor Torbjorn Falkmer is Dean of Research and Graduate Studies in the Faculty of Health Sciences at Curtin, and a program director of the Autism CRC.
+Professor Torbjorn Falkmer is the former Dean of Research and Graduate Studies in the Faculty of Health Sciences at Curtin, and he was a program director of the Autism CRC.
 Professor Falkmer founded CARG and currently oversees all projects involved with the Autism CRC.
 Professor Falkmer’s driving purpose is to make tomorrow better for people on the autism spectrum and their families, by helping them find their place in society.

 Professor Ottmar Lipp